CAA381/hands-on/README.md

 # Description
-Welcome to our hands-on session ***CAA381 Taking Your DevOps Skills on SAP CloudPlatform to the Next Level*** which belongs to the learning journey ***Apply DevOps in an SAP solution landscape***.
+Welcome to our hands-on session ***CAA381 Taking Your DevOps Skills on SAP Cloud Platform to the Next Level*** which belongs to the learning journey ***Apply DevOps in an SAP solution landscape***.
 In the next two hours, you will learn and practice how SAP tools help you to build, deliver, and operate high-quality cloud applications that will delight your customers ...and your development team.

 # Exercise Landscape